Mission & History

-1950 National Book Award Winners William Carlos William (left),
+1950 National Book Award Winners William Carlos Williams (left),

 Nelson Algren (second from right), and Ralph L. Rusk (far right), with